open-telemetry/opentelemetry-operator/docs/api.md

-Required: Selects a field of the pod: only annotations, labels, name and namespace are supported.
+Required: Selects a field of the pod: only annotations, labels, name, namespace and uid are supported.

 <table>
     <thead>